readthedocs/readthedocs.org/docs/user/environment-variables.rst

 These are useful for different purposes:

 * Custom environment variables are useful for adding build secrets such as API tokens.
 * Default environment variables are useful for varying your build specifically for Read the Docs or specific types of builds on Read the Docs.

 ..
-The following paragraph is difficult to balance.
+The following introduction is difficult to balance.
 ..
 We should ideally support environment variables in the Config File,
 .. but as long as it's not supported then people can add environment variables in different ways.
 ..
 Using the Dashboard is a good approach
-.. but adding an environment variable with ``ENV=123 command --flag`` is possibly better.
+.. but adding an environment variable with ``ENV=123 command --flag`` in the build process is possibly better.

 Custom environment variables are defined in the :term:`dashboard` interface in :menuselection:`Admin --> Environment variables`.
-Environment variables are defined for a project's entire build process, `with 2 important exceptions <Environment variables and build environments>`_.
+Environment variables are defined for a project's entire build process, :ref:`with 2 important exceptions <custom_env_var_exceptions>`.

 Aside from storing secrets,
 there are :ref:`other patterns <environment-variables:Patterns of using environment variables>` that take advantage of environment variables,